 - A luxury hospitality company, as lead trial counsel, in an arbitration of a breach of contract claim brought by a former senior executive.

 - A global asset management company, as agent for the secured lenders, in connection with the chapter 11 restructuring of a global food manufacturer, and related litigation.

-Prior to joining Weil, Ms. Dougherty worked as a student prosecutor in the criminal division of the U.S. Attorney’s Office for the Eastern District of New York.
+Prior to joining Weil, Taylor worked as a student prosecutor in the criminal division of the U.S. Attorney’s Office for the Eastern District of New York.